 To develop this report, the STAR II consortium partners, Vrije Universiteit Brussel (VUB), Trilateral Research Ltd. (TRI), and Nemzeti Adatvédelmi és Információszabadság Hatóság (NAIH), relied on either a semi-structured qualitative interview or a written questionnaire (using the same questions which guided the semi-structured interview) with representatives from European Union (EU) Member State Data Protection Authorities (DPAs).
 The stakeholder interview approach has been validated by the consortium partners’ collaboration in previous projects, such as STAR I, PHAEDRA I and II, where the methodology had proved suitable for collecting and understanding DPA perspectives.
 The semi-structured approach using agreed templates allows for flexibility and adaptation as well as consistency across the different interviewers.

 The interview questions were developed and validated by the project consortium in November 2018.
-The interview templates for interviewing DPAs (STAR II Activity 2.1) were carefully planned to address the information needs of the project, namely gathering the views and experiences of EU DPAs on their efforts to raise awareness among SMEs about the data protection framework, as well as inviting their views on the STAR II primary deliverables.
+The interview templates for interviewing DPAs (STAR II Activity 2.1) were carefully planned to address the information needs of the project, namely gathering the views and experiences of EU based DPAs on their efforts to raise awareness among SMEs about the personal data protection framework, as well as inviting their views on the STAR II primary deliverables.
 The questions were structured around four parts.
 Part I was general, asking DPAs for their view on SME awareness of the GDPR as well as enquiring whether the DPA conducts any structured research to establish more exactly the levels of this awareness.
 It also enquired as to the specific issues that SMEs raise with DPAs on data protection and whether the DPA provides guidance to SMEs.
-Parts II and III of the interview script engaged more narrowly than Part I by focusing on any awareness raising campaigns targeting SMEs undertaken by DPAs and the provision of a hotline or helpdesk service by DPAs to SMEs respectively.
+Parts II and III of the interview questionnaire engaged more narrowly than Part I by focusing on any awareness raising campaigns targeting SMEs undertaken by DPAs and the provision of a hotline or helpdesk service by DPAs to SMEs respectively.
 Finally, Part IV asked the DPAs whether they would be willing to comment on a draft handbook for SMEs on the GDPR drawn up by the consortium partners (STAR II Deliverable D4.3).

 The interviews were carried out exclusively through the use of technological means, either by phone, by Skype, or by making resort to other conference call services as requested by the interviewees.
 The interview was the preferred approach of the consortium partners so as to enable follow-up questions and immediate clarification but the DPAs were also offered the opportunity to respond instead to the written questionnaire if it appeared that an interview may be difficult to arrange – mainly due to time constraints on DPAs or the need to enquire of staff members other than the interviewee to answer some of the questions.